-This is one of my favorite throw-together lunches or dinners.
-It’s my go-to whenever I have a Mexican craving: the savory hit from the black beans, with the spice from the cayenne, and the earthy freshness of the cilantro with the smoky sweetness from the corn hits all the same notes as my favorite enchilada or chimichanga order, without the punched-in-the-gut feeling later.
+This Mexican Kale Salad one of my favorite throw-together lunches or dinners.
+It’s my go-to whenever I have a craving for Mexican food flavors: the savory hit from the black beans, with the spice from the cayenne, and the earthy freshness of the cilantro with the smoky sweetness from the corn hits all the same notes as my favorite enchilada or chimichanga order, without the punched-in-the-gut feeling later.
 Unlike traditional salad leaves, kale doesn’t wilt, so this holds up really well as a make-ahead salad for a grab-and-go lunch.Print

 - 1 red onion, minced